Tomás Cabeza de Baca, Ph.D.

 Current Research

-I am a staff scientist at the Obesity and Diabetes Clinical Research Section of the Phoenix Epidemiology and Clinical Research Branch at the National Institute of Diabetes and Digestion and Kidney Disease (NIDDK).
+I am an associate scientist at the Obesity and Diabetes Clinical Research Section of the Phoenix Epidemiology and Clinical Research Branch at the National Institute of Diabetes and Digestion and Kidney Disease (NIDDK).
 Given that context and early experiences play a unique role in development and health, an individual’s ability to function in unpredictable and uncontrollable environments may help explain how current life stressors modify energy allocation and functioning of the metabolic system.
 As such, my clinical research at the NIDDK incorporates contextual and psychosocial factors in the examination of energy intake, energy expenditure, and metabolic functioning.
 I am PI on a study protocol that examines the impact of both caloric intake and macronutrient content on energy expenditure.
+I am also PI on a new study protocol that will examine the impact of perceptions of unpredictability on objective measures of eating.
 Current projects include delineating the underlying metabolic and hormonal profiles of individuals with food insecurity, compared to food secure individuals.
 I am also involved in two systematic reviews and meta-analyses: (1) determines the impact of Respiratory Quotient on subsequent weight gain and (2) examines the relationship between perceptions of unpredictability on disordered eating.

 Select Publications

-- Treviño-Alvarez AM, Cabeza de Baca T, Stinson EJ, Gluck ME, Chang DC, Piaggi P, Krakoff J.
+- Treviño-Alvarez AM, Cabeza de Baca T, Stinson EJ, Gluck ME, Piaggi P, Votruba SB, Krakoff J, Chang DC.

 Research in Plain Language